 Aberdeen is a somewhat small city located in the state of Mississippi.
 With a population of 5,397 people and four constituent neighborhoods, Aberdeen is the 65th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Aberdeen is generally considered to be a blue-collar town.
-35.76% of the Aberdeen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Aberdeen is a blue-collar town, with 35.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Aberdeen is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Aberdeen who work in office and administrative support (15.24%), sales jobs (11.68%), and maintenance occupations (5.23%).

-The education level of Aberdeen citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.60% of adults 25 and older in Aberdeen have a college degree.
+The percentage of adults in Aberdeen who are college-educated is close to the national average for all communities of 21.84%: 17.60% of the adults in Aberdeen have a bachelor's degree or advanced degree.

 The per capita income in Aberdeen in 2010 was $17,053, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $68,212 for a family of four.
 Aberdeen also has one of the higher rates of people living in poverty in the nation, with 35.00% of its population below the federal poverty line.